wipfli/about-text-rendering-in-maplibre/README.md

 Shaping only works if the above properties are the same across the entire input string.

-To get an intuition for what shaping means, let us look a some examples.
+To get an intuition for what shaping means, let us look at some examples.

 #### Example 1:  A One-to-One Font